dlt-hub/dlt/docs/website/docs/general-usage/credentials/configuration.md

         tabs.append(dlt.resource(data, name=tab_name))
     return tabs
 ```

+`spreadsheet_id`: The unique identifier of the Google Sheets document.

+`tab_names`: A list of tab names to read from the spreadsheet.

+`credentials`: Google Sheets credentials as a dictionary ({"private_key": ...}).

+`spreadsheet_id` and `tab_names` are configuration values that can be provided directly
+when calling the function. `credentials` is a sensitive piece of information.

+`dlt.secrets.value` and `dlt.config.value` are instances of classes that provide
+dictionary-like access to configuration values and secrets, respectively.
+These objects allow for convenient retrieval and modification of configuration
+values and secrets used by the application.

+Below, we will demonstrate the correct and wrong approaches to providing these values.

 ### Wrong approach
+The wrong approach includes providing secret values directly in the code,
+which is not recommended for security reasons.

 ```python
 # WRONG!:
 # provide all values directly - wrong but possible.